Local Safety Program/High Risk Rural Roads

 High Risk Rural Roads

-This program using federal funding that has specifically been set aside to address safety needs in rurural areas.
-Since its inception in 2009, this program has allocated more than $20 million for 21 projects (click on this link for more information on these projects).
+This program using federal funding that has specifically been set aside to address safety needs in rural areas.
+Since its inception in 2009, this program has allocated more than $45 million for 23 projects (click on this link for more information on these projects).
 Typical projects supported by this program include high friction surface treatment and mircosurfacing, correction of curve superelevations, centerline and edgeline rumble strips, upgraded pavement markings and signs.
 Roadway departures account for about half of all the traffic fatalities in the United States.